alikkon/tametheark/README.md

 ## What is TameTheArk

 TameTheArk is a web based UI for managing your Ark: Survival Evolved (video game) services on a single server.
 It has been tested with Apache.
-Currently, it requires that the Apache server be run as the user who runs Steam.
+You'll either need to run apache as your steam/ark user, or you'll need to use the sudo setting in conf.php

 ## What is required for TameTheArk to operate?